833M0L3/H96MaxX3/README.md

 ## Next Steps
 Download the files from this link : https://mega.nz/folder/A5kmDZAC#6t5FO2NUlIr-070EsGtfPA

-* Burn the ISO from the downloaded files you want on to your USB Flash Drive using Balena Etcher
+* Choose the ISO from the downloaded files you want and burn it on to your USB Flash Drive using Balena Etcher
 * Once it's complete, you should see a boot drive or any drive.
 Go there
 * Copy the  “h96max-x3-test8.dtb” ( from the files you downloaded ) to  /dtb/amlogic/ of your USB Drive
-* Then modify the uEnv.txt to load that dtb and uncomment the 'APPEND' entry on aml s9xxx section
+* Then modify the uEnv.txt to load that dtb ( you have to put the location of the file there ) and uncomment the 'APPEND' entry on aml s9xxx section

 It should look something like this
 ```javascript